arunaengine/presentations/src/k8s_mortality.md

 ## Understanding Pod Mortality: The Inevitable and the Preventable

 If we know what makes ultra-long running workloads tick, we can figure out why pods fail.
-There are two main types of pod failure: avoidable and unavoidable.
+There are two types of pod failure: avoidable and unavoidable.
 Understanding this helps us come up with ways to make these critical workloads more reliable.

 ### Avoidable Failures: The Human Factor